Connor-Sebastian-S/timeline_visualiser/readme.md

 4. Click "Process Data" to generate the timeline
 5. Interact with the timeline by clicking on event bubbles to view detailed information
 6. View images in full-screen mode by clicking on them in the event detail view
+7. The website has default files it loads automatically if they are present; input.csv and images.zip.

 ## Customisation